hemang-mehta/quiz-tool/README.md

 - Admin account -
 The admin has access to the database questions that are displayed on a webpage where the admin can change their difficulty level as required.
 This will directly make changes to the database.
 The admin is also provided with a button to get new questions from the links or scrape the questions currently present on the live website.

-## Model Testing

-The testing script loads the trained model and evaluates it on new images from the CIFAR-10 dataset.
-Steps include:

-  1. Loading the Trained Model: Loading the model parameters saved in the "cnn.pth" file.
-  2. Preprocessing: Preprocessing the input images to match the model's expected input.
-  3. Prediction: Using the model to predict the class of the input images.

 ## Flask Framework

 Flask is the main framework used in this project for building the website and handling the database.
 It provides several important functions and classes: